forcequitOS/Summit/README.md

 Enjoy.

 All of these should work 100% fine with Summit, I just didn't want to include this logic all built in as it would make the package larger and some developers may not want or need it.

-<sub>Summit requires macOS 14.0 Sonoma or newer to be your deployment target.
-I probably could've adapted it to support macOS Ventura and Monterey, but laziness prevailed.</sub>